cis1912/website/content/officehours/index.md

 title: Office Hours
 ---

-Office Hours will be held virtually on [OHQ.io](https://ohq.io/).
-To join CIS 188 on ohq, just sign into ohq, click "Join Course" and search for CIS 188.
+Office Hours will be held virtually twice a week on Zoom.

-An office hours schedule will be announced before the first day of classes.
+An office hours schedule will be announced before the first day of classes, and a recurring Zoom link will be sent via email.